ztcnrh/Spotify-Music-Analysis/README.md

-# Spotify Music Analysis - Trends, Comparison, and Correlations :musical_note:
+# Spotify Music Analysis - Trends, Comparison, and Correlations :musical_note: (UPenn Data Boot Camp)

 The story of sound recording, and reproduction, began in 1877, when the man of a thousand patents, Thomas Edison, invented the phonograph.
 The commercialized music industry has only been around for about 100 years as the recording and radio technology emerged in the early 90s...